 - In general, use only as many Twilio phone numbers as are required for your business.
 Twilio's Messaging Policy forbids "snowshoeing" message sending across multiple phone numbers for the purposes of evading message filtering systems.
 Examples of valid reasons to use multiple Twilio numbers is having numerous business locations, or matching Twilio numbers with users in different geographic locations.

-- If you are sending application-to-person (A2P) traffic, the carriers in the country you are sending to may require that this traffic be sent from a short code (What is a short code?) or from a pre-registered Alphanumeric Sender ID, if available.
+- All traffic is considered application-to-person (A2P), and the carriers in the country you are sending to may require that this traffic be sent from a short code (What is a short code?) or from a pre-registered Alphanumeric Sender ID, if available.
 These are both ways that carriers can review your messaging use case in advance, and offer better delivery as a result.
 In addition, some countries (such as France) have prohibitions against local numbers from that country being used for A2P traffic.
 In such cases, Alpha Sender ID (if available) or a number from a different country is a good solution for 1-way A2P messaging.
 If in doubt, check the SMS Guidelines page for the country in question.

 - If you are sending abandoned shopping cart messages to users in the US, there are specific compliance requirements – see "Specific Use Case Requirements" on the SMS Guidelines page for the US for more details.

-- Do not send links that have been shortened using shared public URL shorteners, such as TinyUrl or free Bitly links.
-United States carrier policies forbid the use of shared public URL shorteners.
+- URL shortening: Do not send links that have been shortened using shared public URL shorteners, such as TinyUrl or free Bitly links.
+United States carrier policies discourage the use of shared public URL shorteners, and state that your URL shortener should be both proprietary and properly branded (details here).
 Other countries might not totally forbid using shared public URL shorteners, but it is not advisable.
 If you want to include shortened URLs in your messages, we recommend using a dedicated short domain.
 For details, see How can I send shortened URLs (links) in my messages?